These ideas, games and activities will help you celebrate English Language Day and encourage your learners to pursue a second language.

 4. Please and thank you

-Pronunciation is hard work in English.
-English is not a phonetic language and what we write is not always what we say.
-This can be difficult for students whose own language is phonetic!
+Pronunciation can be hard work in English.
+It is not a phonetic language – so what we write is not always what we say!
+This can be difficult for students whose own language is phonetic, however, there are ways to guide them through this understanding without being too serious.
+Tongue Twisters are a fun way to challenge your class and demonstrate this.
+Try these phrases, and see how quickly they can get through them without making a mistake.

 Red lorry yellow lorry.